Since there are many goals and and several different purposes for this project –

 We can study why in another lesson.
 Engineers talk for hours about these things.
 We will also skip to the recommended iPhone tool.
 The app that we keep coming back to is from dspmobile.com, named

 People may tell you that the iPhone isn’t exact, or argue that you need something more precise.
 But both of those statements are not true.
 We need something consistent.
 We measure today, we measure tomorrow.
-If the sound level is the same, the measurement should be the same.
-Unless your iPhone gets thrown into a pizza, which might make the microphone read differently than the day before – you will get a consistent reading.
+If the sound level is the same – when taken from the same position in the room – the measurement should be the same.
+Unless your iPhone gets thrown into a pizza – which will probably make the microphone read differently than the day before – you will get a consistent reading.

 Which means that we can measure the speakers consistently, and tell if there is something different from day to day.
 When the sounds come from speakers, we can see their levels, mark the level down and compare the results from last week and last month…all the way back to the time when the room was set up by a technician.
 Oh…and sometimes we will measure silence.